jtv/libpqxx/README.md

 Assuming this succeeds, you should now be able to build your own programs by adding the location of the header files (e.g. /usr/local/pqxx/include) to your compiler's include path when compiling your application.
 Similarly, add the location of the library binary (e.g. /usr/local/pqxx/lib) to your library search path when linking your application.
 See the documentation and the test programs for more information on using libpqxx.

 If you link with the dynamic version of the library, you may find that your program fails to run because the run-time loader cannot find the library.

 There are several ways around that.
 Pick the first option that works for you:
-  (i) by linking to the static version of the library, or (ii) adding a link to the dynamic libpqxx library somewhere in your system's
+1. by linking to the static version of the library, or
-      standard library locations, or
+2. adding a link to the dynamic libpqxx library somewhere in your system's standard library locations, or
-(iii) adding libpqxx's lib/ directory to your loader's search path before
-      running your program.
+3. adding libpqxx's lib/ directory to your loader's search path before running your program.

 On Unix-like systems including GNU/Linux, the loader's search path can be extended by setting the LD\_LIBRARY\_PATH variable.